Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

-To get an idea of how communication typically happens, imagine we have two ranks: rank A and rank B. If rank A wants to send data to rank B (e.g., point-to-point), it must first call the appropriate MPI send function which puts that data into an internal *buffer*; sometimes known as the send buffer or envelope.
-Once the data is in the buffer, MPI figures out how to route the message to rank B (usually over a network) and sends it to B. To receive the data, rank B must call a data receiving function which will listen for any messages being sent.
-When the message has been successfully routed and the data transfer complete, rank B sends an acknowledgement back to rank A to say that the transfer has finished, similarly to how read receipts work in e-mails and instant messages.
+To get an idea of how communication typically happens, imagine we have two ranks: rank A and rank B. If rank A wants to send data to rank B (e.g., point-to-point), it must first call the appropriate MPI send function which puts that data into an internal *buffer*; known as the **send buffer** or **envelope**.
+Once the data is in the buffer, MPI figures out how to route the message to rank B (usually over a network) and then sends it to B. To receive the data, rank B must call a data receiving function which will listen for messages being sent to it.
+In some cases, rank B will then send an acknowledgement to say that the transfer has finished, similar to read receipts in e-mails and instant messages.

 > ## Check your understanding
 >